-Below are the areas designated as assembly areas in the event of an emergency where evacuation is necessary.
-All Clients, personnel and visitors will report and remain at the assembly area to allow the Executive Director or designate to account for everyone's whereabouts using the sign in/out sheets.
-The Executive Director or designate wil assess immediate risk to personnel and property and the potential for escalation of the cause of the emergency prior to assigning emergency duties.
-Clients, personnel or visitors shall not leave the assembly area until directed by the Executive Director.
+Below are the areas designated as muster stations, in the event of an emergency where evacuation is necessary.
+All clients, personnel and visitors will report and remain at the muster station to allow the Executive Director and/or designate to account for everyone's whereabouts using the sign in/out sheets.
+The Executive Director or designate will assess immediate risk to personnel and property and the potential for escalation of the cause of the emergency prior to assigning emergency duties.
+Clients, personnel or visitors shall not leave the muster station until directed by the Executive Director or designated representative.

-COMMUNITY SERVICES - southwest side of the building accessed from the lane. (beside the Bowling Alley)
+COMMUNITY SERVICES - west side of the building accessed from the lane. (beside the Bowling Alley)